 Lack of Process Visibility: getting in touch with claimants, providers, and claims managers to process a single claim takes time and manual effort.
 Couple that with the fact that you need to make sure you are not processing the same claim twice or forwarding false claims, so as not to over-reimburse or reimburse the wrong claimant.
 Manual paper claims processing does not provide the visibility needed to know you are on the right trajectory as far as claims processing and approvals are concerned.
 What is needed is a medical claims processing software, which is a single platform solution that onboards payers, providers, and claimants on a common portal to manage, authenticate, and disburse claims payments.

-Intelligent Process Automation combines RPA and cognitive technologies like AI and Machine Learning to digitize and enable straight-through processing of medical claims forms.
+Intelligent Process Automation combines robotic process automation and cognitive technologies like AI and Machine Learning to digitize and enable straight-through processing of medical claims forms.
 Machine Learning helps the IPA bot learn from user actions and apply that learning to process new forms automatically, helping reduce user intervention with every new claim form.

-Apart from the vast library of pre-configured workflows that IPA offers to accommodate and process a large number of claims forms, the solution also adds to the library any new learnings from user actions, and retrieves that learning for processing new forms.
+Apart from the vast library of pre-configured workflows that intelligent process automation offers to accommodate and process a large number of claims forms, the solution also adds to the library any new learnings from user actions, and retrieves that learning for processing new forms.

 Low operating costs, reduced claims processing cycle times, faster reimbursements — intelligent process automation facilities lean medical claims processing so insurers can guarantee security even in these uncertain times.
 Want to reach out to your claimants more effectively?
-Talk to Artsyl about automating medical claims processing.
+Talk to Artsyl about medical claims processing software.